| Title: | Geographical Risk Analysis Based on Habitat Connectivity |

 List.
 Named list with scales for eastern and western hemispheres

-A class to represent raster for global scales.
-Global scales are accessible using global_scales()
+A class to represent raster objects for global scales.
+Global scales are accessible using global_scales().

 However, this class encapsulates the results of apply dispersal models and metrics.

-An S4 class to represent various maps in the form of SpatRaster
+An S4 class object to organize various maps in the form of SpatRaster in a single object.

 x |